roytang/blog/content/posts/2008/04/shadowmoor-sneak-peek.md

 **

 &#8211; I get some flak for not putting in these &#8220;free&#8221; cards.
 I have enough trouble cutting things in the maindeck, thanks.
-In particular matchups I may board them in, say there&'s a particular threat or answer I want to draw as often or as soon as possible.
-Manamorphose is the better card, as it&'s truly free, the only requirement being having two mana free (but you get that mana back)
+In particular matchups I may board them in, say there's a particular threat or answer I want to draw as often or as soon as possible.
+Manamorphose is the better card, as it's truly free, the only requirement being having two mana free (but you get that mana back)

 **